Talking Points for Office Visits with Senators’ Staff

-Thomas Farr has been nominated for a judgeship in federal district court.
-He has spent his decades-long career working to disenfranchise voters of color and to undermine workers’ rights.
+Thomas Farr has been nominated for a lifetime judgeship in federal district court in North Carolina.
+He has spent his decades-long career working to disenfranchise voters of color and to undermine workers’ rights in his state.

 - Farr represented the North Carolina legislature in its unconstitutional and illegal voter suppression efforts.
 He argued in favor of a voter ID law that was struck down by the federal appeals court.
 The appeals court said that the law “targeted African Americans with almost surgical precision.”
 He also argued in favor of North Carolina’s redistricting plan, which the U.S. Supreme Court ruled to be unconstitutional as a racial gerrymander.

-We also believe, based on other information, that Farr’s long history of supporting voter suppression and limiting workers’ rights make him unqualified to serve as a federal judge.
-We are asking Senator [name] to vote against the Farr nomination for the judgeship.
+Farr’s long history of supporting voter suppression and limiting workers’ rights make him unqualified to serve as a federal judge.
+We are asking Senator [name] to vote against Farr’s nomination for this lifetime federal judgeship.

 - Alliance for Justice–Farr report